Hangbe

-Hangbe (or Hangbè, also Ahangbe or Na Hangbe) was a woman who served as the regent of the Kingdom of Dahomey for a brief period before Agaja came to power in 1718.
-According to oral tradition, she became regent upon the sudden death of King Akaba because his oldest son, Agbo Sassa, was not yet of age.
-The duration of her regency is unclear.
+Hangbe (or Hangbè, also Ahangbe or Na Hangbe) was a woman who served as the ruler of the Kingdom of Dahomey for a brief period before Agaja came to power in 1718.
+Oral traditions depict Hangbe variously as a regent or as a ruler in her own right.
+According to oral tradition, she became ruler upon the sudden death of King Akaba because his oldest son, Agbo Sassa, was not yet of age.
+The duration of her rule is unclear.
 She supported Agbo Sassa in a succession struggle against Agaja, who ultimately became king.
 Hangbe's legacy lives on in oral tradition, but little is known about her rule because it was largely erased from official history.
 It is possible that her gender and role as a woman in power contributed to her rule being erased from official history.

-Regent of Dahomey
+Ruler of Dahomey

 Hangbe was born to Houegbadja as the twin sister of Akaba.
 The twins had a younger brother named Dosu, who later took the name Agaja, which is the traditional name given to the first son born after twins.
 Akaba became the King of Dahomey around 1685 and Hangbe became an important part of the royal family as the oldest sister of Akaba.

 Oral histories agree generally that Akaba died while engaged in military combat in the Ouémé River valley in 1716, but the histories disagree about the cause of death whether in battle, poisoned, or smallpox.
-Regardless, between his death and the appointment of Agaja in 1718, oral traditions say that Hangbe was the ruler of Dahomey, as regent.
+Regardless, between his death and the appointment of Agaja in 1718, oral traditions say that Hangbe was the ruler of Dahomey.
 In one version, after Akaba's death, Hangbe put on her brother's armor and continued leading the forces in the Ouémé River valley.
 Between 1716 and 1718, Hangbe continued the warfare started by Akaba in the Ouémé River valley and may have led additional military expeditions.
 Her rule is generally considered to have lasted either three months or three years.